tomasnorre/crawler/Documentation/Features/Events/Index.rst

 =========================

 This event can be used to check or modify a queue record before adding it to the queue.
-This can be useful if you want certain actions in place based on lets say `Doktype` or SEO Priority.
+This can be useful if you want certain actions in place based on, let's say `Doktype` or SEO Priority.

 .. rst-class:: bignums-xxl